A good honours degree in law.

 The research conducted as part of this programme will contribute to a deeper understanding of transnational regulation and assess its impact on the development of national and European law.
 The programme attributes great importance to the cultural dimension of legal phenomena, understanding the law as part of a tradition.
 You should, therefore, be capable of engaging in synchronic and diachronic comparisons.
 Interdisciplinary approaches are welcomed.

-- Research students in the School of Law are an important part of our research culture.
+- Research students are an important part of our research culture.
 We have succeeded in recruiting very high-quality research students and the number of UK and overseas PhD students has increased fivefold since 2001.
-This reflects the School's growing reputation as a training ground for early-career academics working from critical and socio-legal perspectives.
+This reflects our growing reputation as a training ground for early-career academics working from critical and socio-legal perspectives.

-- Birkbeck’s research excellence was confirmed in the most recent Research Excellence Framework (REF), which placed Birkbeck 30th in the UK for research, with 73% of our research rated world-leading or internationally excellent.
+- Birkbeck’s research excellence was confirmed in the 2021 Research Excellence Framework with 83% of our research rated world-leading or internationally excellent.

 - In-house seminars, the Bloomsbury Postgraduate Skills Network and the Arts and Humanities Research Council (AHRC) Interdisciplinary Research Training Network provide additional training.
-Students have received awards from the AHRC, British Academy, Overseas Research Students Awards, ESRC and Natural Environment Research Council, and internal Birkbeck and Law School Studentships.
+Students have received awards from the AHRC, British Academy, Overseas Research Students Awards, ESRC and Natural Environment Research Council, and internal Birkbeck and law studentships.

 - Reading groups are encouraged, focusing on particular writers such as Agamben, Foucault and Deleuze as well as issues such as critical international law, feminist theory, Latin American culture and politics and Continental philosophy.
 There is an informal doctoral work-in-progress group open to staff and research students, allowing the latter to develop their presentation skills and invite general comment on projects.
 There are a number of other events designed to support research students.
 Additionally, an annual postgraduate conference is held to showcase current doctoral research, and our academic staff and research students regularly attend and present papers at the annual Critical Legal Conference.
 The upgrade viva examination, whereby students progress from MPhil to PhD registration, gives students experience of a more formal arena in which they have to defend their work to academic staff.